cycles-transfer-station/cts/WHITEPAPER.md

  - General website UI touchups,
  - More robust and automatic backup and rollback feature.

-The CTS team plans on continuing on our journey of building the ecosystem of the CYCLES as a stablecoin.

 Some of the long-term features we are thinking about are borrowing and lending many tokens using the CYCLES stablecoin as the collateral, and complex escrow services.

+### CONCLUSION

+Thanks for reading, we value your consideration.

+The CTS team takes this pledge to continue on our journey, and manifest the vision of the CYCLES-TRANSFER-STATION.